aerobase/unifiedpush-admin-ui/README.md

     grunt jbosswebDist

-In order to create a WAR application, go into `../server/` folder and run Maven build:

-    cd ../server/
-    mvn clean install

 ### Cleaning the Admin UI build

 For sake of quick development turnaround, the `$ mvn clean` will clean just `dist/` and `.tmp/` build directories, but some frontend build related directories will be still cached (`node/`, `node_modules/`, `app/bower_components/`, `.build-tmp`).
 In order to clean all build related caches, execute: